Menu

 10. “The Man with the Golden Gun” – Lulu’s contribution to the Bond series usually gets short shrift, but it sounds like a Bond song.
 But Lisa Mychols takes it up a notch, delivering a powerful, guitar-laden cover full of energy.

-11. “Nobody Does It Better” – one of the very few disappointments on the album.
+11. “Nobody Does It Better” — One of the very few disappointments on the album.
 Another song that’s impossible to improve upon, it gets a total deconstruction by Mike Viola and Red Bank Catholic.
 Strange Moog-like synthesizers begin the song; sparse and strange, it’s almost unrecognizable.
 Only during the refrain does the song resemble the original.

-12. “Moonraker” – by far my favorite cover on the album.
+12. “Moonraker” — By far my favorite cover on the album.
 Gary Frenay takes a Shirley Bassey ballad and turns it into an ELO-sounding pop gem, complete with a Roy Orbison-like ending showcasing Frenay’s range.
 It had me scrambling to find out more about this guy; this may be the pop song of the year.

 13. “For Your Eyes Only” – Sheena Easton’s contribution isn’t very Bond-sounding, but it’s still considered a classic because of its beautiful arrangement.
 Freedy Johnston turns it into a quiet acoustic number, but some of the memorable chord progressions in the original are left out of Johnston’s version.